Slow Cooker Apple Chicken (5-Ingredients!)

 Ingredients

-- 2 medium sweet, crisp apples (such as Honeycrisp or Fuji), cored and chopped
+- 2 medium medium sweet, crisp apples (such as Honeycrisp or Fuji, or Gala), cored and diced

 - 1 medium yellow onion, very thinly sliced